PhiLFitters/kafe2/doc/src/parts/user_guide.rst

 Using Python
 ------------
-When using *kafe2* via a *Python* script a fine control of the fitting- and plotting-procedure is possible.
+When using *kafe2* via a *Python* script it is possible to precisely control how fits are performed and plotted.
 For using *kafe2* inside a *Python* script, import the required *kafe2* modules:

 .. code-block:: python

     from kafe2 import XYFit, Plot

-If a code example contains a line similar to :python:`data = XYContainer.from_file("data.yml")` the according dataset can be found in the corresponding examples folder.
+If a code example contains a line similar to :python:`data = XYContainer.from_file("data.yml")` the corresponding YAML file can be found in the same directory that contains the example Python script.
 Those are located inside the installation directory of *kafe2*.
-Additionally the examples can be found on `GitHub <https://github.com/dsavoiu/kafe2/tree/master/examples>`_.
+Additionally the examples can be found on
+`GitHub <https://github.com/dsavoiu/kafe2/tree/master/examples>`_.

 Example 1: Line Fit